 It should be noted that the duration and content of lessons in all classes were the same and corresponded to the standard physical education program at school [32].
 However, in the experimental group, the children managed to perform a six-minute run in the process by optimizing the lesson.

-In the experimental group, students from the 3rd "C" class at the beginning of the study, the indicators corresponded to the assessment of "3", and after pedagogical influence, the average indicator in the group was 1271 meters, which corresponds to the assessment of "5".
+In the experimental group, students from the 3rd "C" class at the beginning of the study, the indicators corresponded to the assessment of "3", and after pedagogical influence, and the average indicator in the group was 1271 meters, which corresponds to the assessment of "5".
 In the 3rd «D» class, at the beginning of the experiment, the indicators corresponded to the rating of "4", and after the study – "5".
 Thus, over 4 months of targeted impact on the development of endurance of schoolchildren aged 9-10, the increase in indicators turned out to be quite significant in both classes (24.9% and 18.9%).
-Thus, the use of Prolonged running (6 minutes) in physical education classes at school as an additional means to the standard school curriculum is reliably effective for the development of general endurance of children aged 9-10 years (p<0.05).
+Thus, the use of Prolonged running (6 minutes) in physical education classes at school as an additional means to the standard school curriculum is reliably effective for the development of general endurance of children aged 9-10 years (p < 0.05).

 As for the psychodiagnostic of children aged 9-10 years, from the beginning to the end of the study, no deterioration in attention indicators was recorded in all classes.
 The well-known psychodiagnostic test "Schulte Tables" has been repeatedly positively evaluated over time for its validity and reliability.
 Table 6 shows the standards that show the level of attention development of schoolchildren aged 9-10 years [34].

 Table 6.
-Standards of attention indicators for schoolchildren aged 9-10 years on the "Schulte Tables" test
+Standards of attention indicators for schoolchildren aged 9-10 years on the "Schulte Tables" test.

 Number of digits |